-It may not be immediately obvious what’s causing your issues, but that won’t necessarily affect your treatment for gingivitis.
-Your dentist may recommend that you have a check-up with your family doctor to rule out any underlying medical conditions.
-The sooner you’re able to begin treatment for gingivitis, the better.
+It may not be obvious what is causing your problems, but this will not affect your gingivitis treatment.
+Your dentist may recommend you to see your family doctor to rule out any underlying medical conditions.
+The sooner you can begin gingivitis treatment, the better.

-In most cases, if you begin treatment early enough, your dentist can reverse the symptoms of gingivitis — and keep it from progressing into gum disease and tooth loss.
+In most cases, if you begin treatment early enough, your dentist can reverse gingivitis’s symptoms and prevent it from progressing into gum disease and tooth loss.
 If you stop smoking and develop a strong daily hygiene routine, you improve your chances of avoiding gingivitis altogether.
-But if you notice your gums are swollen and painful, the top Yonkers dentist has options for you:
+But if you notice your gums are swollen and painful, our gingivitis treatment dentist has options for you:

 - Root planning.
-A step beyond cleaning, this removes bacterial products that produce swelling.
+A step beyond cleaning, this removes bacterial products that trigger swelling.
 It also smooths the surface of your roots to reduce future build-up while promoting healing.

 - Dental restoration.
 If your teeth are poorly aligned or if you have dental appliances like crowns or bridges that don’t fit well, it can lead to gingivitis.
 It may be necessary to fix any pre-existing dental problems.

-Pregnancy gingivitis treatment is especially important in the early stages of pregnancy because elevated hormone levels can make the problem worse.
-Getting pregnancy gingivitis treatment now can save lots of problems later on.
+Treatment for pregnancy gingivitis is especially important in the early stages of pregnancy because elevated hormone levels can worsen the problem.
+Getting pregnancy gingivitis treatment early now can save you a lot of trouble later.

-If you need a dentist open on Saturday or a dentist open on Saturday , you never have to go farther than the Yonkers.
+If you need a gingivitis treatment dentist open on Saturday, you never have to go farther than Yonkers.
 These exceptional professionals can set you on the path to oral health excellence and provide you with a smile makeover you can be proud of.

-Do you have any questions about the gingivitis treatment in Yonkers?
-For more information or to schedule an appointment with the best periodontist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dental clinic in Yonkers for consultation with the gingivitis treatment specialist.
+Do you have any questions about gingivitis treatment?
+For more information or to schedule an appointment with the best periodontist of Park Avenue Smiles please contact our dental clinic for consultation.